microsoft/pxt/common-docs/blocks/custom.md

 }
 ```

-There is quite a bit of options to control the appearance of your blocks.
+There are several options to control the appearance of your blocks.
-We generate a few of those in the template to get your started.
+We generate a few of those in the template to get you started.
 For the complete guide, read https://makecode.com/defining-blocks.

 ## Storing blocks within a project

 Do not add block definitions directly into ``main.ts`` as they will show up as grey blocks.
-Instead follow the steps below to add a new file, ``custom.ts`` and add all your blocks in that file.
+Instead, follow the steps below to add a new file, ``custom.ts``, and add all your blocks in that file.

-In order to add ``custom.ts`` to your project,
+In order to add ``custom.ts`` to your project, you do this:

-* go to JavaScript,
+* go to JavaScript
 * click on the **Explorer** view and expand it
 * click on the ``+`` button that just appeared
-* accept the dialog to add a ``custom.ts`` file in your project.
+* accept the dialog to add a ``custom.ts`` file in your project

 If you already have added this file to your project, simply navigate to it using the **Explorer** view.

 ## Using a shared project in **Add Packages...**

-You can add a share project as a dependent package... and re-use all the blocks from that project.
-Simply click on the **Add Package...**
+You can add a shared project as a dependent package and re-use all the blocks from that project.
+Just click on the **Extensions**
-button, paste the shared project url and search.
+button, paste the shared project url, and search.

 ## Development cycle

 Once ``custom.ts`` is added to your project, you can alternate between this file and the blocks view.
-The blocks will automatically be reloaded on each iteration.
+The blocks will automatically reload on each iteration.

 If nothing shows up in your category, you might have a syntax error in your function definition.
 Make sure that your code compiles and that the comments look correct.